pulumi/registry/themes/default/content/registry/google-native/_index.md

 The Google Cloud Native provider for Pulumi can be used to provision any of the cloud resources available in [Google Cloud](https://cloud.google.com/).
 The provider must be configured with credentials to deploy and update resources in Google Cloud.

-## Setup

-The Google Cloud Native provider supports several options for providing access to Google Cloud credentials.
-See [setup page]({{< relref "setup" >}}) for details.

-## Getting Started

-The Google Cloud Native provider is currently in <strong> public preview</strong>.
-The quickest way to get started with Google Cloud is to follow the steps described in the [README](https://github.com/pulumi/pulumi-google-native#readme).

-Some interesting examples are available complete with instructions:

-* [Google Cloud Functions](https://github.com/pulumi/examples/tree/master/google-native-ts-functions): Create a serverless function
-* [Ruby on Rails on GKE and Google Cloud SQL](https://github.com/pulumi/examples/tree/master/google-native-ts-k8s-ruby-on-rails-postgresql): Containerized Ruby on Rails app using Google Cloud SQL PostgresSQL, GKE and Google container registry.

 ## Example

 {{< chooser language "typescript,python,go,csharp" >}}